cawa-93/vite-electron-builder/README.md

 - The configured workflow for check the types for each push and PR.
 - The configured workflow for check the code style for each push and PR.
 - **Automatic tests** used [spectron].
 Simple, automated test check:
-  - Does the main window open
+  - Does the main window open?
-  - Is the main window not empty
+  - Is the main window not empty?
-  - Is dev tools closed
+  - Is dev tools closed?

 ### Continuous deployment